What is Alcoholism?

 - Drinking alone or secretly

-Many people who have alcohol addiction will deny that they have a problem.
+Many people who have a substance use disorder will deny that they have a problem.
 Only those who admit to their addiction will be able to seek help for it.

 Addiction can be caused by several factors, whether they be psychological, social, or genetic: